 To make the stamps, carefully glue the foam letters in order from last to first onto a jumbo craft stick.
 For longer words, you can use a paint stick.
 The letters need to be glued on backwards so when you turn the craft stick over the word will be spelled correctly.

 How To Use The Sight Word Stamps:

 To begin using this sight word activity, use your foam paint brush to paint the letters.
 You can use one color or try painting the letters with a few different colors so the words look like a rainbow.

 Next, stamp your words onto a piece of white card stock or paper by holding each end of the craft stick and lightly pressing down on the letters.
 Then, carefully lift the stamp off the paper.
 After the paint dries, practice reading the words.
 You can also stamp the sight words onto index cards to create a set of flash cards.

 Making Sight Word Stamps and painting the high frequency words is a fun and creative sight word activity that your kids are sure to enjoy!

 Pin It For Later:

-Do you want to save this letter activity for later?
-Pin this to your alphabet board on Pinterest and it’ll be here for when you’re ready!
+Do you want to save this sight word activity for later?
+Pin this to your sight word or word work board on Pinterest and it’ll be here for when you’re ready!

 You May Also Like: